-The RDA shall be responsible for carrying out all procurements under this award.
-In accordance with 2 CFR 200.317, the RDA shall follow the same policies and procedures it uses for procurements from its non-Federal funds, while still complying with 2 CRF 200.322, Procurement of Recovered Materials and ensuring that every purchase order or other contract includes any clauses required by 2 CFR 200.326, Contract Provisions.
-In no event shall the existence of a subcontract operate to release or reduce the liability of the RDA to the OCD for any breach in the performance of the RDA’s duties to enforce these regulations.
-Subcontractor’s agreements must meet all regulatory compliance requirements of the RDA.
+The BBR shall be responsible for carrying out all procurements under this award.
+In accoBBRnce with 2 CFR 200.317, the BBR shall follow the same policies and procedures it uses for procurements from its non-Federal funds, while still complying with 2 CRF 200.322, Procurement of Recovered Materials and ensuring that every purchase order or other contract includes any clauses required by 2 CFR 200.326, Contract Provisions.
+In no event shall the existence of a subcontract operate to release or reduce the liability of the BBR to the OCD for any breach in the performance of the BBR’s duties to enforce these regulations.
+Subcontractor’s agreements must meet all regulatory compliance requirements of the BBR.

-RDA will assist OCD in preparing the upcoming annual Action Plan and preparing the current Consolidated Annual Performance and Evaluation Report (CAPER) to measure progress in reaching the Consolidated Plan and Strategy goals.
+BBR will assist OCD in preparing the upcoming annual Action Plan and preparing the current Consolidated Annual Performance and Evaluation Report (CAPER) to measure progress in reaching the Consolidated Plan and Strategy goals.

 Attachment II

-New budget attacment goes here

-Attachment III